OrangeReaper/NordVPN-GUI/README.md

 **Control Panel which provides**

-- The means to enter Username & Password
+- The means to enter NordVPN token
-- Connection status information
+- Connection status information including uptime
 - Ability to Login/out from NordVPN
 - Display of Version of NordVPN App and NordVPN-GUI App
 - Ability to control VPN Connection